-4 ENVIRONMENT:
+4. ENVIRONMENT:

-The floors and stairs are in the Elbert P. Tuttle U. S. Court of Appeals Building.
+All work areas are located within the Elbert P. Tuttle U. S. Court of Appeals Building.
+The ceiling height will not prohibit vertical movement needed to reach the work area.

-4.1 LOCATION(S) FOR PERFORMANCE:
+4.1 LOCATION FOR PERFORMANCE:

-First-floor lobby, second-floor elevator lobbies, third-floor elevator lobbies, and first, second, and third floor stairs of the Elbert P. Tuttle U. S. Court of Appeals Building, 56 Forsyth Street NW, Atlanta, Georgia 30303.
+All work shall be completed within the Elbert P. Tuttle U. S. Court of Appeals Building located at 56 Forsyth Street NW, Atlanta, Georgia 30303.